fukuchi/Omeka-S-module-mroonga-search/README.md

 -----

 This module highly depends on the database structure of Omeka S 3.x.
-If you are upgrading Omeka S from 3.x to 4.x or later, we highly recommend you to uninstall this module **before upgrading**.
+If you are upgrading Omeka S from 3.x to 4.x or later, we highly recommend you uninstall this module **before upgrading**.

-We have not heavily tested Mroonga engine with large sized data yet.
-For advanced full-text search, we recommend you to check the [Solr module](https://omeka.org/s/modules/Solr/).
+We have not heavily tested the Mroonga engine with large-sized data yet.
+For an advanced full-text search, we recommend that you check the [Solr module](https://omeka.org/s/modules/Solr/).

 Currently, this module uses the default N-gram parser.
 MeCab or any parsers are not supported yet.

 ### Technical note

 MroongaSearch module changes the storage engine of the fulltext\_search table of your Omeka S instance from InnoDB to Mroonga.
-This enables CJK-friendly fast full-text search, while it increases the size of the database.
+This enables CJK-friendly fast full-text search while it increases the size of the database.

 TODOs